 In other words, you cannot place traps and call it self-defense even if you do catch a bona fide.

-Last but not least and it should not need mentioning that absolutely nothing in the state statutes authorizes or justifies a person resisting or otherwise obstructing any law enforcement officer from carrying out their lawful duty.
+Last but not least, it shouldn’t need to be mentioned that absolutely nothing in the state statutes authorizes or justifies a person resisting or otherwise obstructing any law enforcement officer from carrying out their lawful duty.

 West Virginia’s self-defense law is completely reasonable, succinct and features a strong stand-your-ground bias integrated throughout.